Installing and Testing a Release

 You can exit the ssh session at this point, the rest of the setup will be completed in the browser.

 To complete the installation, visit the URL that the installation script displayed when completed.
 Replicated automatically provisions a self-signed certificate on every installation, so you’ll have to accept this cert to continue.
 We recommend that every installation change this to a trusted cert, and that can be completed in the browser, at the next step.

 On the next screen, you have the option of uploading a trusted cert and key.
 For this demo, let’s continue with the Replicated-generated self-signed cert.
 Click the orange button to continue, and then Proceed Anyway in the popup.

 Now we are on the screen that expected a license file.
 Until this point, this server is the same as any Replicated server.
 Once we put a license file on it, the server will become our test application (redis).
 Click the Choose License button and select your

 Because this server is on the public Internet, we should put a password on the admin console.
 This will prevent unauthorized changes from being applied to our test application.
 Go ahead and enter any password you’d like, confirm it and click Continue.

 Finally, the settings page is here with default configuration items.
-These can all be changed when we ship updates, but nothing is required.
+These can all be changed when we deliver updates, but nothing is required.

 Click the Dashboard link on the top to see the default, most basic Replicated installation possible running.
 If you are still connected to this server over ssh,